 - You should respect the timetable that your host family has set for meals.
 Do not be late.
-Tell them ahead of time if you will not be at a meal. - Try to keep the host family informed when you plan to travel or go on an excursion. - You should always ask permission before using your host family's phone. - Ask your host family when it is a good time for you to receive calls on their home phone, if such a need arises (with advent of cell phones, not common) - Always ask permission to bring friends to your host family's home. - Try to help at home as much as possible.
+Tell them ahead of time if you will not be at a meal. - Keep the host family informed when you plan to travel or go on an excursion. - Always ask permission to bring friends to your host family's home. - Try to help at home as much as possible.
 Keep your room and bathroom tidy. - Switch off the lights when you leave a room.
 Take short showers.
 Electricity and water are remarkably expensive in Spain. - Do not walk around barefoot in the house.
 Wear flip-flops or slippers.